kiskani/kiskani.github.io/_posts/2025-01-02-distillation.markdown

 * In distillation, the temperature of the final softmax is raised until the cumbersome model produces a suitably soft set of targets.
 We then use the same high temperature when training the small model to match these soft targets.

-* In softmax, logits $z_i$ are converted to probabilities $q_i$ using a temperature $T$ according to the following equation.
+* Let the logits for the student model prior to softmax be $z_i$.
+These logits are converted to probabilities $q_i$ using a temperature $T$ according to the following equation in which $T$ is a temperature that is normally set to 1.
+Using higher values for $T$ produces a softer probability distribution over classes with higher entropy.

 $$
 q_i = \frac{\exp(z_i/T)}{\sum_j \exp(z_j/T)}
 $$

-* In this equation $T$ is a temperature that is normally set to 1.
-Using higher values for $T$ produces a softer probability distribution over classes with higher entropy.
+* Hence for the first

 * In the simplest form of distillation, knowledge is transferred to the distilled model by training it on a transfer set and using a soft target distribution for each case in the transfer set that is produced by